-Agreements with other third parties, many of which are significant to our business, expose us to numerous risks.
+Agreements with other third parties, many of which are material to our business, expose us to numerous risks and have caused us to incur additional liabilities.

 Because our licensees, suppliers and contractors are independent third parties, they may be subject to different risks than we are and have significant discretion in, and different criteria for, determining the efforts and resources they will apply related to their agreements with us.
 If these licensees, suppliers and contractors do not successfully perform the functions for which they are responsible, we may not have the capabilities, resources or rights to do so on our own.